sum1els/circuitpy-glucose-display/README.md

     API_PASSWORD = "LINKUP_PASSWORD"
    ```

+## Makefile

+### Overview

+This repository includes a Makefile that automates the installation and setup process, at the moment it only supports macOS.
+The Makefile is designed for experienced users who are familiar with command-line tools.

+### Compatibility

+- **macOS only**: The Makefile uses macOS-specific commands and may not work on Linux or Windows without modification.
+- **Experienced users**: The Makefile assumes familiarity with command-line operations.

+### How to Use the Makefile

+- `make all`: Runs all the steps to install CircuitPython, required libraries, configure settings, and deploy the code.
+- `make download_circuitpython`: Downloads the latest version of CircuitPython for Raspberry Pi Pico W.
+- `make install_circuitpython`: Waits for the `RPI-RP2` drive to be mounted and installs CircuitPython.
+- `make download_libraries`: Downloads the latest compatible Adafruit CircuitPython libraries based on the installed version of CircuitPython.
+- `make install_libraries`: Installs the required libraries to the `CIRCUITPY` drive.
+- `make configure_settings`: Configures Wi-Fi and LibreLinkUp credentials in `settings.toml`.
+If the file already exists, it will not be overwritten.
+- `make deploy_code`: Deploys the project code and assets to the `CIRCUITPY` drive.
+- `make clean`: Removes downloaded files and temporary data but **does not delete `settings.toml`**.
+- `make serialconsol`: Open a serialconsol with screen to the Pi Pico W.

+### Troubleshooting

+- **Check if CIRCUITPY is Mounted**: The Makefile includes a `check_mount` task that verifies if the `CIRCUITPY` drive is mounted.
+It waits for up to 5 seconds, checking every second.
+If the drive is not found, the process will fail.
+- **Ensure macOS Compatibility**: The Makefile uses macOS commands such as `df` and `grep` to check if drives are mounted.
+Ensure that these commands work correctly on your system.
 ## Usage
 After completing the setup instructions, your Raspberry Pi Pico W should automatically connect to your Wi-Fi network, fetch glucose data from the Freestyle Libre CGM, and display it on the Waveshare 2" IPS screen.